alvisbjones/smga/src/components/rules.md

 ## Points of emphasis for our group and local rules
 The USGA rules of golf consist of 25 rule sections each covering an aspect of the game.
-For a cliff notes version of the key concepts see: [link to snapshot].
-For our group we want to place emphasis on the following:
+For our group we want to place emphasis on the following rules where people may have some confusion.

 ### Rule 1 & Rule 9 - Play the ball as it lies
 Often referred to as **"playing the ball down"** - this is our default unless notified otherwise.